Identity Provider Integrations

 📄️ Azure AD

 Integrating Azure AD Single Sign On (SSO) is a quick and easy process.
-Before we get started, take note of four pieces of data that you'll be using to setup a proper SAML2 integration.
+Before we get started, take note of five pieces of data that you'll be using to setup a proper SAML2 integration.

 Integrating Microsoft Active Directory Federation Services (ADFS) is straightforward.